-‘It’s not the disability that defines you, it’s how you deal with the challenges the disability presents
+“It’s not the disability that defines you, it’s how you deal with the challenges the disability presents you with.” – Jim Abott

 Today, when I look at myself, I witness sheer darkness surrounding me.
-I hold myself responsible for throwing myself into a dark prison of disabilities from where neither can I be freed and nor do I have the courage to walk away.
-But with the passage of time, I somehow realised that whatever has been lost can be regained.
-I realised that I actually stand a chance of breaking the shackles of the limitations and rise above all odds.
+I think I am responsible for throwing myself into a dark prison of disabilities, from where I cannot be freed and don’t have the courage to walk away.
+But with the passage of time, I somehow realise, that whatever has been lost can be regained.
+I realise that I actually stand a chance of breaking the shackles of limitations and rising above all odds.
 My disability has nothing to do with my capabilities and potential.

-Let me tell you that I am not the only one, there are around 785 million people suffering from physical limitation of one or the other kind.
+Let me tell you that I am not the only one; there are around 785 million people suffering from a physical limitation of one or the other kind.
 Some are born lame, others are born premature, some are born with respiratory problems.
 Some children even acquire prenatal disabilities.
-A lot of children inherit chronic illness from their parents and end up living a life of loneliness and sorrow.
-These children, and even adolescents, have been living in a perpetual state of loneliness without an identity.
+A lot of children inherit chronic illnesses from their parents and end up living a life of loneliness and sorrow.
+Some of these children and even adolescents have been living in a perpetual state of loneliness, without an identity.

 Secondly, don’t let anybody make you feel inferior.
-Be confident and assertive when you deal with people who have a negative perception regarding you.
-You may have to deal with people who may, in all fairness, doubt your abilities and capabilities.
+Be confident and assertive when you deal with people who have a negative perception about you.
+You may have to deal with people, who may, in all fairness, doubt your abilities and capabilities.
 Don’t let them fill your mind with self-defeating thoughts.
 Just try to avoid them, keep it as simple as that.

 I’d like to tell you that a disabled person’s world is not at all limited to his/her disability.
 There’s a lot more to explore.
 Spend time and cultivate your strengths as it’ll help you boost your self-esteem.
 For instance: I keep on writing whatever comes to my mind.
-Well, it doesn’t matter that everything one writes has to make sense.
-Just keep following your passion and you’d lead a happier life.
+Well, everything one writes doesn’t have to make sense.
+Just keep following your passion and you will lead a happier life.

 Last, but certainly not the least, be positive.
 Well, I’m not talking about the blood group.
-I mean, integrate yourself into the society.
-Ah, now this may seem quite difficult owing to the extent of challenges that you may have to face in your daily life, but don’t let that sense of negativity overpower you.
-Instead, pull yourself together because only then you’d be able to give yourself a new lease on life.
+I mean, integrate yourself into society.
+Ah, now this may seem quite difficult, owing to the extent of challenges that you may have to face in your daily life; but don’t let that sense of negativity overpower you.
+Instead, pull yourself together, because only then, you will be able to give yourself a new lease on life.

-So, to top it all, everything depends on how we look at our disability.
-There’s an age-old saying which says “we have two choices, either we can complain that the rose bush has thorns or we can admire that the thornbush has roses.”
+So, in conclusion, I think everything depends on how we look at our disability.
+There’s an age-old saying, “we have two choices, either we can complain that the rose bush has thorns or we can admire that the thornbush has roses.”
 So, it all depends on how the problem of physical disability is dealt with.